kshinoz98/Engineering_4_Notebook/README.md

 ### Assignment Description

-Find the acceration of a headless pico by using an accelerometer and store it on the pico.
+Find the acceleration of a headless pico by using an accelerometer and store it on the pico.

 ### Evidence